spamdalfz/employee-tracker/README.md

 DB_NAME='employee_db'
 ```
 8. Log in to the MySQL server by running the command ```mysql -u root -p``` and entering your password when prompted.
-9. Create the database schema by running the command ```SOURCE db/schema.sql;```
+9. Create the database schema by running the command ```SOURCE db/schema.sql;```.
-10. Seed the database with data by running the command ```SOURCE db/seeds.sql;```
+10. Seed the database with data by running the command ```SOURCE db/seeds.sql;```.

 *Please note that steps 8-10 should be performed in a separate terminal window or tab from the one running the Node.js application.*

 ## Running the Application
 To use this application, please follow the steps below:

-1. Open a terminal window and navigate to the ```src``` directory of the application
+1. Open a terminal window and navigate to the ```src``` directory of the application.
-2. Start the application by running ```node app.js```
+2. Start the application by running ```node app.js```.
-3. Choose an action from the main menu by using the arrow keys and pressing Enter
+3. Choose an action from the main menu by using the arrow keys and pressing Enter.
-4. Follow the prompts to perform the desired action
+4. Follow the prompts to perform the desired action.
-5. To exit the application, select "Exit" from the main menu or press Ctrl + C
+5. To exit the application, select "Exit" from the main menu or press Ctrl + C.

 For a short demonstration of the application, please refer to the [video](https://drive.google.com/file/d/1cnt5tiqcQcCrGN9lKpp_BA1Gg0pq9Bsu/view).